SCLu17/font-newg8/README.md

 ## Copyright and License

 Modified version of garamondNo8 (Copyright (URW)++, Copyright 2000 by (URW)++ Design and Development).
 Modifications are Copyright 2012 by Michael Sharpe (msharpe@ucsd.edu) and are subject to the Aladdin Free Public Licence.
 Modified kerning data was based initially on a package by Gael Garoquaux.
+Modified character mappings by Bruce S.C.
+Lu 2021–2022.